 - Are you seeing each person as someone with unique talents and experience that you can build into strengths or just as yet another person from whom you can squeeze out eight hours of their day?

 On an ending note, as a serving leader, you also need to serve yourself.
 So, when you wake up in the morning, are you telling yourself that you’re just a resource?
 Are you using phrases to yourself such as ‘another day, another dollar’?

 You’ve been given great gifts…that’s probably why you’re the team leader.
 You’ve also been given great responsibility to serve those whom you lead.

-My resolution for the year?
-To remember that each of you are part of our team, and to share thoughts and perspectives in this blog that continually reinforce our respect for you and our hopes that you will likewise share your thoughts with us so that we can know you better and to help us be better able to serve you.
+To remember that each of you is part of our team, and to share thoughts and perspectives in this blog that continually reinforce our respect for you and our hopes that you will likewise share your thoughts with us so that we can know you better and to help us be better able to serve you.